 A number of fished species use subtidal sand plains in South Australia (Bryars 2003).
-King George whiting and snapper, when considered in isolation, are predicted to increase in size and abundance over the next 20 years inside the Point Davenport SZ of the LYPMP (Bailey et al. 2012a).
+Blue swimmer crab and yellowfin whiting, when each considered in isolation, are predicted to temporarily increase in abundance while inside the Clinton Wetlands and/or Middle Spit SZs of the UGSVMP (Bailey et al. 2012a).
+Snapper, when considered in isolation, were predicted by Bailey et al. (2012b) to increase in size and abundance over the next 20 years inside the Offshore Ardrossan SZ of the UGSVMP.
 Little is known about the possible response of other subtidal sand species and ecosystem changes following protection.
 Potential indicators for monitoring subtidal sand ecosystems include size/abundance/diversity of fish and invertebrate communities, and sand extent.